AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-audience-manager.md

 >[!NOTE]
 >
 >All XDM data is sent to Audience Manager if it is enabled in the datastream, however the data might take 24hrs until it is available in the Unused Signals report.
-Create explicit traits for the XDM data you want to use immediately in Audience Manager, as decribed in this exercise.
+Create explicit traits for the XDM data that you want to use immediately in Audience Manager, as described in this exercise.

 1. Select **[!UICONTROL Audience Data]** >  **[!UICONTROL Traits]**
 1. Select **[!UICONTROL Add New]** >  **[!UICONTROL Rule-Based]** trait